jhandke/ClojureBlocks/README.md

 See also the [Clojure counterpart](https://codeberg.org/jhandke/marsrover.clj) of this example.

 The example folder also contains a solution to the "Word Chains" exercise (#82) from 4clojure.

-See also the [Clojure counterpart](https://codeberg.org/jhandke/marsrover.clj) of this implementation.